 What is a manufactured home?

-A manufactured home is the proper term for any home built to HUD Code standards that was adopted by Congress in 1974 and went into effect on June 15, 1976.
-It is a factory built home built after June 15, 1976.
+‘Manufactured home’ is the proper term for a home built to HUD Code standards that were adopted by Congress in 1974 and went into effect on June 15, 1976.
+Simply put, a manufactured home is a factory-built home built after June 15, 1976.

 What is a mobile home?